top of page

 Matthew Bell

-Bell is a Fellow of the American Institute of Architects and a member of the Congress for the New Urbanism.
+Bell is a Fellow of the AIA and a member of the CNU.
 He is a Principal in the Washington, DC office of Perkins Eastman Architects (www.perkinseastman.com) and also Vice President of the Restoring Ancient Stabia Foundation (www.stabiae.org), an international effort to restore the ancient seaside villas of Stabiae, near Pompei.
-His professional work with Perkins Eastman has received awards from the American Institute of Architects, the Congress for the New Urbanism, the USGBC, the Urban Land Institute and the Committee for 100 on the Federal City.
+His professional work with Perkins Eastman has received awards from the AIA, the CNU, the USGBC, the Urban Land Institute and the Committee for 100 on the Federal City.
 Bell has degrees in Architecture and Urban Design from the University of Notre Dame and Cornell University.

 Lee Sobel